G0DCH/RandomSelecter/README.md

 # Why use this program?
 When you hard to make a decision, this program can choose random picture, video etc.
+This is useful in download folder of hitomi

 # How to use?
 1. Open RandomSelecter.sln